mnadareski/UnshieldSharp/README.md

 Both of the above library code has had changes to structure to make them more object-oriented.
 For an example of usage, please see [Binary Object Scanner](https://github.com/SabreTools/BinaryObjectScanner).

+Find the link to the Nuget package [here](https://www.nuget.org/packages/UnshieldSharp).

 ## Releases